AdiPatel095/ReadmeGenerator/README.md

 ## Description
-This is a readme generator made using node.js that creates readme for you such as this one
+This is a node application that creates readme documents for your github page such as this README

 ## Table of Contents (Optional)
 - [Installation](#installation)